teckyio/c26-sw-ice-breaking/newton.md

 Good in Maths? yes

-Desperately need a Boyfriend / Girlfriend? yes
+Desperately need a Boyfriend / Girlfriend? no

-Want to be Hacker?
+Want to be Hacker?no

 Love Sports?